Introduction to wikis

 If you’re lucky, that person will edit the page themselves, resulting in a better understanding than you would’ve gotten through conversation alone.

-Tell others how to search for information
+4. Directions to search for information

-Once you’ve accumulated a decent amount of information on your Wiki, it’s time to tell people about it.
+Once you’ve accumulated a decent amount of information on your wiki, it’s time to tell people about it.
 Let them know what kind of info you’ve already added and how to search for it.
-When people know how to check for information on the Wiki, you won’t have to stop what you’re doing to answer as many questions.
+When people know how to check for information on the wiki, you won’t have to stop what you’re doing to answer as many questions.
 This will help familiarize others while making work easier for you.

 While getting people to start contributing right away may be difficult, the barrier to getting people to start reading it is much lower.
 And the more they read it and find it useful, the more likely they are to one day contribute to it themselves.

-Create a page on how to search for other pages, and put it somewhere obvious (such as the top of the Wiki’s front page).
+Create a page on how to search for other pages, and put it somewhere obvious (such as the top of the wiki’s front page).

 It can also be useful to create pages that link out to all of the pages certain staff might need, like when onboarding a new staff member.
 Simply create a “Pages for new staff” page and link to all the relevant pages.